Published On: January 30, 2026

 Async-first doesn't mean "no meetings."
 It means:

-• Meetings are reserved for what sync is best at
+• Meetings are reserved for places where sync and discussion is really needed

 • Everything else becomes discoverable and reusable